Pittsburgh Zoo & Aquarium: Expansion under the Works Progress Administration

+Master plan

 In 1980, the zoo's Master Plan was put into effect.
 This plan called for extensive renovations and the construction of more naturalistic exhibits.
 The Asian Forest, which opened in 1983, was the first area of the zoo that utilized this new philosophy of naturalistic exhibits.
 The African Savanna was the next area to obtain naturalistic exhibits when it was completed in 1987.
 1991 marked the opening of the Tropical Forest, a five-acre indoor rain forest showcasing about 16 species of primate and 150 tropical plant species.
 That same year, the Children's Zoo was renovated and renamed the Children's Farm.
 Three petting zoos were built in Children's Farm where children could pet kangaroos, deer, and domesticated animals such as sheep and goats.
+By 1996, the Children's Farm was replaced by a new exhibit, Kids Kingdom.

 In 1994, the Pittsburgh Zoo became a private nonprofit organization, still owned by the City of Pittsburgh, but managed and operated by the Zoological Society of Pittsburgh.
 That same year, the Education Complex was built.
 This new building contained five classrooms, a library, and a 300-seat lecture hall.
 The construction of this building was an important part of the zoo's history because it signified the zoo's dedication to conservation and education.
-In 2000, the AquaZoo underwent a $17.4 million renovation, and was renamed the PPG Aquarium.
-This new aquarium is twice the size of the original AquaZoo.
-In 2002, the Education Complex was expanded to include a second story, providing more classrooms, teacher resource areas, and an animal holding area.
-This expansion was made possible by the Scaife Charitable Foundation and by donations from senator Rick Santorum.